Overview of the Loggregator System

 $ cf curl /v2/info | jq .doppler_logging_endpoint wss://doppler.192.0.2.34.xip.io:443

 The Firehose carries both logs and metrics, which differ as follows:

 - Report events detected, actions taken, errors, or any other messages the operator or developer wanted to generate

 - Follow the syslog standard

 - Are not used to trigger alerts

 Nozzles are programs which consume data from the Loggregator Firehose.
 Nozzles can be configured to select, buffer, and transform data, and forward it to other applications and services.
-For example:
+Example nozzles include the following:

 - The JMX Bridge OpenTSDB Firehose Nozzle, which installs with JMX Bridge

-- The Datadog nozzle publishes metrics coming from the Firehose to Datadog.
+- The Datadog nozzle, which publishes metrics coming from the Firehose to Datadog

-- The Syslog nozzle filters out log messages coming from the Firehose and sends it to a syslog server.
+- The Syslog nozzle, which filters out log messages coming from the Firehose and sends it to a syslog server